Skip to the content.

 file

-Named and shaped after Ansible’s file module: checks file presence via a state attribute rather than inventing a mirror rule type for the negated case.
+Named and shaped after Ansible’s file module: checks file presence via a state attribute rather than inventing a mirror rule type for the negated case. state: "present" requires the path to exist and be a regular file — a directory with the same name does not satisfy it.

 { "type": "file", "state": "present", "files": ["README.md"] }

-{ "type": "file", "state": "absent", "files": ["yarn.lock"] }
+{ "type": "file", "state": "absent", "files": ["yarn.lock", "**/*.log"] }

 Field Type Required Description

 files string[] yes Paths to check (repo-relative).
+An entry containing *, ?, [ or { is a glob pattern.

-state "present" | "absent" no "present" (default) fails if missing; "absent" fails if found.
+state "present" | "absent" no "present" (default) fails if missing or not a directory; "absent" fails if anything exists there.

 content